Scripture: Matthew 11:11-15

 13 For I, the LORD your God, hold your right hand; it is I who say to you, "Fear not, I will help you."
 14 Fear not, you worm Jacob, you men of Israel!
 I will help you, says the LORD; your Redeemer is the Holy One of Israel.
 15 Behold, I will make of you a threshing sledge, new, sharp, and having teeth; you shall thresh the mountains and crush them, and you shall make the hills like chaff; 16 You shall winnow them and the wind shall carry them away, and the tempest shall scatter them.
 And you shall rejoice in the LORD; in the Holy One of Israel you shall glory.
 17 When the poor and needy seek water, and there is none, and their tongue is parched with thirst, I the LORD will answer them, I the God of Israel will not forsake them.
 18 I will open rivers on the bare heights, and fountains in the midst of the valleys; I will make the wilderness a pool of water, and the dry land springs of water.
 19 I will put in the wilderness the cedar, the acacia, the myrtle, and the olive; I will set in the desert the cypress, the plane and the pine together; 20 that men may see and know, may consider and understand together, that the hand of the LORD has done this, the Holy One of Israel has created it.

-God may call some of us to be martyrs for our faith in Christ.
-But for most of us our call is to be dry martyrs who bear testimony to the joy of the gospel in the midst of daily challenges, contradictions, temptations and adversities which come our way as we follow the Lord Jesus.
-What attracts others to the gospel?
+God may call some of us to be martyrs for our faith in Jesus Christ.
+But for most of us our call is to be dry martyrs who bear testimony to the joy of the Gospel in the midst of daily challenges, contradictions, temptations and adversities which come our way as we follow the Lord Jesus.
+What attracts others to the Gospel of Jesus Christ?
 When they see Christians loving their enemies, being joyful in suffering, patient in adversity, pardoning injuries, and showing comfort and compassion to the hopeless and the helpless.
 Jesus tells us that we do not need to fear our adversaries.
-He will give us sufficient grace, strength, and wisdom to face any trial and to answer any challenge to our faith.
+He will fill us with the power of his Holy Spirit and give us sufficient grace, strength, and wisdom to face any trial and to answer any challenge to our faith.
 Are you eager to witness to the joy and freedom of the Gospel?

 "Lord Jesus, by your cross you have redeemed the world.
-Fill me with joy and confidence and make me a bold witness of your saving truth that others may know the joy and freedom of the Gospel."
+Fill me with joy and confidence and make me a bold witness of your saving truth that others may know the joy and freedom of the Gospel of your kingdom of peace and righteousness."

 Psalm 145:1, 9-13